 Since the mechanical system of the Gaige Building is proposed to change to geothermal system, as opposed to the standard rooftop unit system, various acoustical considerations must be made.
 In a geothermal system that utilizes water source heat pumps, water from the group loop is piped throughout the building using large capacity centrifugal pumps located in a mechanical room where the ground loop enters the building.
 Then, that group loop is piped to each individual water source heat pump.
 Each water source heat pump serves one room, or multiple smaller rooms.
-Due to this change, the mechanical equipment now must be located within close proximity to noise sensitive spaces, such as classroom and offices.
-The follow section will determine adequate locations of heat pumps within the Gaige Building for classroom and office type spaces.
+Due to this change, the mechanical equipment must now be located within close proximity to noise sensitive spaces, such as classroom and offices.
+The following section determines appropriate heat pumps locations servicing classroom and office type spaces.